 You have a complex problem to work out.

-If you have a complex tax problem to work out, do yourself a favor and get your tax return appointment scheduled early.
+Schedule your tax return appointment early if you have a complex tax problem to work out.
 Otherwise it’s hard to get the detailed attention you need in the rush just ahead of the April 17 deadline.